 We compared the proteomic effects derived from a genetically proxied downregulation of IL-6 signaling in MR analyses with the effects of pharmacological IL-6 signaling inhibition on the same proteins.
-Leveraging data from 48 patients with NSTEMI from the Norwegian tocilizumab NSTEMI study (24 who underwent treatment with tocilizumab and 24 in the control arm), we obtained differences between tocilizumab and placebo across 1074 proteins also assessed with a different version of the aptamer-based SOMAScan assay within 48 hours post-randomization and treatment.
+Leveraging data from 48 patients with NSTEMI from the Norwegian tocilizumab NSTEMI study (24 who underwent treatment with tocilizumab and 24 in the control arm),31 we obtained differences between tocilizumab and placebo across 1074 proteins also assessed with a different version of the aptamerbased SOMAScan assay within 48 hours after randomization and treatment.
 Matching the available proteins with the proteins available in the INTERVAL study, we were able to explore correlations across 785 proteins between the MR and the trial effects (Table S5).
-We found a significant correlation across the proteome (Pearson's r 0.16, p=1.1x10-5, Fig. 2d).
-This correlation was even stronger when restricting the analysis to the 44 proteins reaching a p<0.05 in the trial analysis (r=0.48, p=8x10-4).
+We found a significant correlation across the proteome (Pearson r 0.16, $P=1.1\times10^{-5}$; Figure 2D).
+This correlation was even stronger when restricting the analysis to the 44 proteins reaching a P < 0.05 in the trial analysis (r = 0.48, $P = 8 \times 10^{-4}$).